schenker/ToyVMFibonacci/README.md

 # ToyVMFibonacci
-A toy virtual machine with byte code to calculate Fibonacci numbers
+A toy virtual machine with bytecode to calculate Fibonacci numbers.